 - Confectioners’ sugar for dusting

-- Preheat the pizzelle iron (I preheat mine set on 4 1/2), and grease or spray it if suggested in the manufacturer’s instructions (I have a non-stick iron which is wonderful & less messy!).
+- Preheat the pizzelle iron (I preheat mine set on 4 1/2), and grease or spray it if suggested in the manufacturer’s instructions.
+(I have a non-stick iron (which doesn’t need to be greased) which is wonderful & less messy!)

-- Using about 2 teaspoons of batter for each pizzelle, place batter in center of the iron (slightly toward the rear/hinge of the iron), close, and bake about 2 minutes, or until golden and firm.
+- Using about 2-3 teaspoons of batter for each pizzelle (I have success using a small (1 T/0.5 oz) cookie scoop), place batter in center of the iron (slightly toward the rear/hinge of the iron), close, and bake about 2 minutes, or until golden and firm.
 Don’t open the iron until the steam stops.

 One Year Ago: